× -

 How do precious metals wear over time?

-Platinum can develop a patina of wear.
-While a desirable characteristic, the pre-patina shine can easily be revived.
-Gold can wear thin over time.
-Palladium can also show wear over time.
-We stand ready to factory refurbish precious metal bands anytime for free
+Platinum can develop a patina of wear — a unique, sought-after characteristic.
+The pre-patina shine can easily be revived.
+Gold can wear thin over extended years of wear.
+Palladium may also show wear over time.
+We stand ready to factory refurbish precious metal bands anytime, for free.

-I want a precious metal band, but I’m in constant contact with harsh chemicals.
-What can I do to maintain the beauty of my precious metal band?
+I work with harsh chemicals.
+How do I maintain my precious metal band?

-After coming into contact with any harsh chemicals, wash your precious metal with clean water right away.
-Cleaning with jewelry cleaner will also help maintain the beauty of the precious metal.
+After coming into contact with any harsh chemicals, wash your ring with clean water right away.
+Regular cleaning with jewelry cleaner will also help maintain the beauty of the metal long-term.